Penn State mark

 Job Summary and Representative Duties

-• Provide direct supervision for Performing Arts Center staff including all hiring, training, evaluation, and professional development activities
+• Provide direct management of Performing Arts Center staff, including all hiring, training, evaluation, and professional development activities

 Level Matrix